przemek83/eible/README.md

 This section describes briefly how to setup the environment and build the project.

 ### Prerequisites
-Qt in version 6.5 or greater, C++ compiler with C++17 support as a minimum, and CMake 3.16+.
+Qt in version 6.5 or greater, a C++ compiler with C++17 support as a minimum, and CMake 3.16+.

 ### Building
 Clone and use CMake directly or via any IDE supporting it.
 CMake should: